jamescooke/blog/content/1307-calculate-day-rate.rst

   immediate value of your contribution should be greater than your input for a business to be making a profit from you.

-You can play with this number of course.
-A factor of 2 has worked for me in the past.
+You can play with this number of course, but a factor of 2 has worked for me in the past.

 One assumption is that you're going to do this new project in your free time, probably on the weekends and evenings.
 Usually this would earn an overtime rate for someone on an hourly wage - usually double time or time and a half.

-If you're in the UK, then more free time will be taken up managing a tax-return, paying `HMRC for additional National Insurance Contributions
+If you're in the UK, more free time will be taken up managing a tax-return, paying `HMRC for additional National Insurance Contributions
 <http://www.hmrc.gov.uk/working/intro/selfemployed.htm>`_, invoicing and
 keeping records.
 You need to ensure that this time is covered in some way by the income from your freelance work.